aws-samples/microservices-dotnet-aws-cdk/README.md

 cd -
 ```

+This is what you just did:

-1. Navigate to the CDK project folder for the Worker Service that persists into S3 Bucket
+1. Navigated to the CDK project folder for the Worker Service that persists into S3 Bucket
 2. Then synthesize
 3. and deploy the Stack.
-4. Navigate back to the root folder
+4. Navigated back to the root folder

-##### Print the URL for testing
+#### Print the URL for testing

 ```bash
 aws cloudformation describe-stacks  --stack-name WebAppInfraStack --output text --query 'Stacks[0].Outputs[?contains(OutputKey,`demoserviceServiceURL`)].OutputValue  | [0]'